nuranceyda/MinuteWinners/README.md

 After each game, the highest score of all the players is annouced, followed by your own score.
 Keep playing to try and get the highest score of all your friends!

+*Note: you can use a computer to play, but you will not be able to earn as many points because we unfornately can't feel how much you are dancing or staying still!